rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-flutter-sdk.md

 ```

 {% hint style="info" %}
-The keyword `All` in the above snippet represents all the destinations the source is connected to.
+The keyword `All` in the above snippet represents all the destinations to which the source is connected.
 Its value is set to `true` by default.
 {% endhint %}

 {% hint style="info" %}
-Make sure the destination name that you pass while specifying the destinations should exactly match the destination name as listed [here](https://app.rudderstack.com/directory).
+Make sure the destination names that you pass while specifying the destinations should exactly match the names as listed [here](https://app.rudderstack.com/directory).
 {% endhint %}

 You can pass the destination(s) specified in the above snippet to the SDK in two ways: